fangover/TradeManager/README.md

 **TradeManager** is an automated trading system I'm developing on MetaTrader 5.
 As a beginner, I’m exploring my own ideas for managing risk and executing multiple trading strategies in Forex.
 This project is purely for learning and experimentation.
-I’m building something I enjoy, not intended for real trading or financial use
+I’m building something I enjoy, not intended for real trading

 ---